Learn WIP with Joy – File Protection Deep Dive – Part 3

 This results in a self-signed certificate (EKU is EFS) for the public/private key pair.
 The public key cert is added to the User Personal Certificate store as shown below. (%AppData%\Microsoft\SystemCertificates\My\Certificates)

-The certificate thumbprint is also added to the registry under HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\EFS\CurrentKeys where EFS makes use of it.
-You can see the same info using the Cipher cmdline tool command cipher /y which shows you the public key cert thumbprint/cert hash currently used by EFS.
+The certificate thumbprint is also added to the registry under HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\EFS\CurrentKeys where EFS uses it.
+You can see the same info using the Cipher cmd line tool command cipher /y Which shows you the public key cert thumbprint/cert hash currently used by EFS.

 Actual encryption workflow of EFS